tndrle/node-sqlite3-wasm/doc/README_src.md

 that translates SQLite file access to [Node.js' file system API](https://nodejs.org/api/fs.html).

+_node-sqlite3-wasm_ is currently based on SQLite %%sqlite_version%%.
-_node-sqlite3-wasm_ is a minimal implementation.
+It is a minimal implementation.
 In particular, it does not support

 - File locking